-It’s back to school time for most of us.
+It’s winter and that means illness is all too common.
 While parents are probably (secretly) relieved to send their kids back to school, there is one aspect of school none of us look forward to–germs.
 It is inevitable that kids will pick up those pesky colds, coughs, and sometimes something worse from their classmates.
+Keeping kids healthy this time of year can be a major parenting task!

 We have discovered a couple of things in the past year and a half that I feel has really helped our kids stay healthier year-round.
+I feel on-track with one big parenting goal.
 Now you know I make an effort not to promote many products on this blog.
 I don’t want it to be one long advertisement for one item after another.
-Once in awhile, however, I do like to bring items to my audience’s attention that have really made parent-life easier.
+Once in a while, however, I do like to bring items to my audience’s attention that have really made parent-life easier.

 Our two secret weapons to keeping kids healthy: